Children North East exists because growing up can be hard.

 For 127 years we have been working with children and young people in their families, schools and communities to ensure they grow up healthy and happy.
 Our support services focus on those periods in growing up when a little help can make a big difference to a child’s life and future.
 They are also the periods where if things go wrong, they are likely to have a far-reaching detrimental effect on the child.

-It is important to us that everyone in Children North East embeds the organisations values and behaviours to enable the charity to achieve its mission and aims.
 If you have the following values and behaviours, the relevant experience, knowledge, skills and abilities then you could be the person we are looking for.

 Equality: Ensures people are treated with dignity and respect, values diversity, respects individual beliefs, is non-judgemental, and ensures people are treated fairly.

 Empowerment: Encourages, motivates and supports others, encourages teamwork, avoids criticism and uses positive language, encourages initiative, engages early with problems.

 Acceptance: Is committed to CNE, its purpose and beneficiaries, embraces change, accepts feedback, supports collective decisions, despite personal views, and celebrates success.